No. 17 Buffalo improves to 9-0; Beats St. Bonaventure 80-62

 After Stockard scored on a pull-up 10-foot jumper to cut Buffalo’s lead to 16-12 with 11:09 left, the Bulls reeled off a 21-2 run capped by Ronaldo Segu scoring on a transition basket with 6:32 remaining.

-The Bonnies utterly collapsed by committing four turnovers during that stretch, while the Bulls responded by hitting four 3-pointers in transition, including two by Jeremy Harris.
+The Bonnies utterly collapsed by committing four turnovers during that stretch, while the Bulls responded by hitting four 3-point baskets in transition, including two by Jeremy Harris.

-“We didn’t make great decisions.
-I think we panicked a little bit,” Bonnies coach Mark Schmidt said.

 Buffalo led 47-25 at the half, and then scored the first three baskets of the second half — including two transition dunks by Graves — to build a 53-25 edge.

 The Bonnies clamped down on defense to make the game respectable in the second half.
 They eventually cut Buffalo’s lead to 61-49 with 7:59 left, when Jalen Poyser hit two free throws.
-Buffalo responded by scoring on its next three possessions, including Montell McRae and Jeenathon Williams connecting on 3-pointers.
+Buffalo responded by scoring on its next three possessions, including Montell McRae and Jeenathon Williams hitting 3-point baskets.

-“I though in the second half, our guys really fought,” Schmidt said.
-“They didn’t give in.”

 BIG PICTURE

-Buffalo: The Bulls will need a more complete performance in preparing to play four of their next five on the road, including back-to-back games at Syracuse on Dec.
+Buffalo: The Bulls responded from playing a poor first half in an 89-55 win over Division II win over Le Moyne on Wednesday but took their foot off the gas in the second half Saturday.
+They will need a more complete performance in preparing to play four of their next five on the road, including back-to-back games at Syracuse on Dec.
 17 and Marquette three days later.

-St. Bonaventure: A young team can only gain from the experience in how it responded in the second half against a faster, bigger and more experienced team three weeks before opening its conference schedule.
+St. Bonaventure: A young team can only gain from the experience in how it responded in the second half against a faster, bigger and more experienced team three weeks before opening its Atlantic 10 Conference schedule.

 UP NEXT